 8. What happens to data if the partnership ends?

 Suppose your contract runs out and you decide not to continue with the vendor.
 Will the data be returned to you, deleted, or remain in the vendor’s possession?
 This is a key concern that should be detailed in your contract.

 9. When data is deleted, is it permanently erased?

 When you delete a file, you must be confident that it's really gone.
 In some systems, deleting an item is more of an “archive” function — it is removed from sight but is still accessible, like a document in the Trash on your desktop.
 Depending on the situation, this could be a good or a bad thing, so make sure you understand how the system functions.

 10. How is data recovered in the case of loss?

 If the vendor hasn't prepared a solid data recovery plan, it's not a good sign.
 Without the knowledge of how to recover their own data, it’s unlikely they’ll be able to retrieve yours.

-11. Will any third parties have access to my data through outsourcing or other agreements?
+11. Will any third parties have access to my data?